Southern Fried Fish Sticks are easy to make and delicious. In this recipe, the fish strips are dipped in batter and fried until golden brown.

-The stick is inserted after fish is fried.
-Less hassle and super easy to assemble.
+Then, a wooden bamboo stick is inserted inside each strip.
+Less hassle and a breeze to assemble.

 Also delicious without the sticks.

 Alaskan cod, tilapia and catfish are excellent for frying.

 Alaskan cod is often used in restaurants serving for fish and chips because it takes perfectly to the breading and high frying temps.